dedunu/tech/_posts/2015-01-25-openjdk-is-not-bundled-with-ubuntu-by.md

 ---
 layout: post
-title: OpenJDK is not bundled with Ubuntu by default
+title: "OpenJDK is not bundled with Ubuntu by default"
 ---

 This is not a technical blog post.
 This was about a bet.
 One of my ex-colleagues told that OpenJDK is installed on Ubuntu by default.
 And I installed a fresh Virtual machine and showed him that it won't.
 Then I earned Pancakes.
 We went to [Mel's Tea Cafe](https://www.facebook.com/themelsteacafe).